G-TechSD/ganesha-ai/README.md

   Installs all required dependencies, then adds "ganesha" command to the system *Example*: `ganesha --setup"`

-- **`--execute [task]`**
-  Executes a specified task request, interpreting it from natural language into precise system commands.
-  *Example*: `ganesha --execute "Install Docker and set it to start automatically at boot"`

 - **`--rollback [session_id | last]`**
   Reverts changes made in the most recent session or a specified session by session ID.
 Use `last` to roll back the latest session.
   *Example*: `ganesha --rollback last`